Tunisian Protesters Demand Eviction Of Migrant Encampment

 Lawmaker Tarek Mahdi said that the "immediate solution" should be to get migrants to "leave urban areas and cities".

-The town is located about 40 kilometres (25 miles) north of Sfax, a key departure point for Europe-bound sea journeys from where migrants had been forcibly removed late last year.
+The town is located about 40 kilometres north of Sfax, a key departure point for Europe-bound sea journeys from where migrants had been forcibly removed late last year.

 Many migrants have fled to towns like El Amra, setting up encampments before they can make the perilous Mediterranean crossing, as Tunisian authorities and the European Union have ramped up efforts to curb irregular migration.